 - Submit your proposal via ESA-STAR Tendering by the deadline.

 AUTHORISATION OF FUNDING

-ESA Space Solutions can provide funding to perform Kick-Start activities to any company (economic operator) residing in the following Member States: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, and Sweden.
+ESA Space Solutions can provide funding to perform Kick-Start activities to any company (economic operator) residing in the following Member States: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden and the United Kingdom.

-Please note that, currently, Austria, Greece, the United Kingdom and Switzerland are not supporting Kick-Start activities.
+Please note that, currently, Austria, Greece and Switzerland are not supporting Kick-Start activities.

 Applicants must inform the National Delegation of the country they are residing in to obtain a letter of authorisation allowing the funding of the proposed activity.
 Contact details of each national delegate can be found here.

 Currently, Germany, Ireland, Luxembourg, and Norway have pre-approved funding for this Kick-Start activity.
 The United Kingdom has pre-approved funding for the third sub-theme of this Kick-Start activity.
 Applicants from these countries do not need to obtain a letter of authorisation from their National Delegation.